14.03.2025 - 26.04.2025

 Thema: Die Galerie GNYP freut sich, mit "Tonight Turns to Day" die erste Einzelausstellung des amerikanischen Künstlers Charlie Alston in Deutschland zu präsentieren, die vom 10.
 November bis 29.
 Dezember 2023 zu sehen ist.
 Mit Hilfe popkultureller Elemente aus Comics, Marken und Werbung untersucht Alston die verschiedenen Einflüsse, mit denen er in seinem Leben konfrontiert ist.
 Als Weltbürger, der vielen sozialen und kulturellen Narrativen ausgesetzt ist, setzt sich der Künstler konzeptionell und formal mit der Populärkultur im Allgemeinen auseinander.
 Er lässt sich unter anderem von Nachkriegszeitschriften über und für Afroamerikaner wie Jet inspirieren und schafft collagen-artige Gemälde, in denen Figuration und Abstraktion ineinander übergehen.
 Sein Interesse gilt der Schattenzone, dem Bereich, in dem die Unklarheit regiert und Bedeutungen Gestalt annehmen.

-Ort: GNYP Gallery bis: 2023-11-03
+Ort: GNYP bis: 2023-11-03

 Künstler: Kukika Adamson, Nyunmiti Burton, Umoona Collaborative, Yaritji Heffernan, Tuppy Goodwin, Sandra Pumani, Rhoda Tjitayi